-How to do a Lateral Plank Walk + Push Up:
+How To Do A Lateral Plank Walk and Push Up

 Start in a high plank position on the left side of your mat.
 Shoulders stacked over wrists, core engaged, creating a straight line with your body from head to heels.

 Walk laterally to the right by stepping your right hand and right foot out, left hand and left foot to follow.

 After you take one lateral plank walk to the right, hold the plank position and perform a push up.
 Lower your chest down towards the ground as your elbows fall back towards your hips (not out to the sides).

 Once at the bottom of your push up, exhale as you push back up into high plank position.

 Then, perform a lateral plank walk to the left.

 Modification: Follow Rachel, on the left, and perform both the plank walks and push-ups from your knees.
 Alternatively you could strive to perform the plank walk from your toes and then drop to your knees for the push up.

 Targets: Legs, glutes, quads, hips, hamstrings, calves and core.

 Build lower body strength and power while improving your athletic performance with this HIIT exercise that takes you through all planes of motion.